sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 # Tutorial: Nanopore Analysis Pipeline

 The following is a tutorial that demonstrates a pipeline used for analysis of Oxford Nanopore genetic data.
-This tutorial will require the following (installation instructions are included below):
+This tutorial will require the following (brief installation instructions are included below):

 [Canu Assembler](https://canu.readthedocs.io/en/latest/)
 [Bandage](https://rrwick.github.io/Bandage/)